Meet Our Psychologists

 PhD, 2012, Temple University

-My research broadly focuses on psychosocial functioning, reproductive health and fertility preservation, and medical decision-making among transgender and gender diverse (TGD) youth and youth with differences of sex development/intersex variations (DSD/I).
-Clinically, I provide consultation, assessment, and therapeutic services to TGD youth and young adults and to youth and young adults with DSD/I and their families within our multidisciplinary Gender & Sex Development Program.
+My research broadly focuses on psychosocial functioning, reproductive health and fertility preservation, and medical decision-making among transgender and gender diverse (TGD) youth and youth with differences of sex development/variations in sex characteristics (DSD/VSC).
+Clinically, I provide consultation, assessment, and therapeutic services to TGD youth and young adults through our interdisciplinary Gender Development Program and to youth and young adults with DSD/VSC within our interdisciplinary SPROUT (Supportive Program for a Range Of Urogenital Traits) Clinic.

 Colleen Cicchetti, Ph.D.